JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

 NOTE: In swimming terms, "long axis strokes" refer to Freestyle and Backstroke; "short axis strokes" refer to Butterfly and Breastroke

 # Github Repository Notes:
 **THIS REPOSITORY IS NOT MEANT TO BE CLONED.
-YOU MUST INSTALL THE LIBRARIES YOURSELF, INCLUDING YOLO POSE ESTIMATION**
+YOU MUST INSTALL THE LIBRARIES YOURSELF, INCLUDING YOLOv7 POSE ESTIMATION**
-### Libraries Required:
-(NOTE: since this project was highly experimental, not all of the libraries imported in the file were used)
-- YOLOv7 (NOTE: during the duration of the research YOLOv7 was the most recent version available.
-However, YOLOv8 was released in the month following its completion, so if you would like to upgrade the YOLO version you may have to research the implementation separately.
-Besides the Yolov7 Pose file everything should work the same since they are not reliant on YOLO.
-Also, importing YOLO should import a lot of the
-- Numpy
-- Tensorflow (model training)
-- sklearn
-- matplotlib
-- cv2

 ## Keypoint
 This folder contains details on the exact indices of each joint keypoint that is returned from the pose estimation algorithm.
 For some reason, when you google this information there's a lot of contraditing info and diagrams so for your convenience, I've verified these keypoints myself.
 There is also a [visual diagram](Visual.png) for them.